 If your short-term stay is for less than 6 months in a new location, there should be no need to update your address in Workday.

-, that becomes your residence and you must complete the long-term relocation process described below.
+If you plan on staying in a location for more than 6 months in a single calendar year, or are in that location for an aggregate of more than 6 months in a single calendar year, that becomes your residence and you must complete the long-term relocation process described below.
 In most countries, tax residency is determined by the place where a GitLab Team Member keeps its vital interests over the span of a calendar year.
-This is the place where you are registered, where your SO and/or dependents live, the place where you work, where you live, where you keep your subscriptions etc.
+This is the place where you are registered, where your significant other (SO) and/or dependents live, the place where you work, where you live, where you keep your subscriptions etc.

 It is at the company's discretion to determine whether it can approve the relocation:

 Now, let's say the company did have a site in your new location and they offered the flexibility to transfer.
-If they did not have a similar position open, you would have to either apply for a different open position in the same company or resign and apply externally (back to the realization that other companies will pay at local competitive rate).
+If they did not have a similar position open, you would have to either apply for a different open position in the same company or resign and apply externally (back to the realization that other companies will pay at a locally competitive rate).
 If you were lucky enough that they did have a similar role in the new location, a transfer would come with a pay rate based on the local market to ensure equity across all incumbents (people in the job) by location.

 Note: Assuming your relocation is approved, any applicable changes in compensation will not be effective until your move date (or the date you start working in the new location), which will be listed as the effective date on your new contract.
 We will not be able to process retroactive dated relocations.
 Please only use future dates when applying for your relocation.